 By using Procmon, I have applied some query filters to inspect if the application is loading any possible missing DLL/EXE from user folders that normal users have access to, but with no successful result.

 #PROCMON FILTER application name contains SteelSeries path endswith .dll or .exe result contains NOT

 After finishing the downloading process, another setup process starts from the following path C:\windows\Temp\ with the same SYSTEM level.

-Since I have now another process running under SYSTEM privileges that gives another possibility to abuse it or find another way to escalate, I tried to find if there is any trick to choose the path to install, so from there, I can spawn a CMD.
-But I wasn’t able to conduct such an attack similar to Razer's zero-day case, because the installation wizard chooses the default folder location and starts installation without user interaction.
+Since I have now another process running under SYSTEM privileges that gives another possibility to abuse it or find another way to escalate, I tried to find if there is any trick to choosing the path to install, so from there, I can spawn a CMD.
+But I wasn’t able to conduct such an attack similar to Razer’s zero-day case, because the installation wizard chooses the default folder location and starts installation without user interaction.
 Also Tried to debug and monitor the setup process with Procmon but didn’t find any possible way to exploit it.

 Links are juicy